lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 1.6.
 In the "constraints" column, enter "=1" for the "detect_isPrimary", ">360" for the fluxes, and "=0" for the extendedness parameters.
-This will limit the objects returned to those with no children (i.e., the products of deblending), which are brighter than about 25th magnitude in the g, r, and i filters, and which appear to be point-like (not extended) in those three filters as well.
+This will limit the objects returned to those with no children (i.e., the products of deblending), which are brighter than about 25th magnitude in the g, r, and i filters, and which appear to be point-like (not extended, but *not necessarily stellar*) in those three filters as well.

 At this point the boxes selecting the "extendedness" and "detect_isPrimary" parameters can be unchecked, because it is not necessary for this tutorial to actually retrieve the data in those columns, only to constrain the query based on their values.